hackclub/hackclub/workshops/space_game/README.md

     turtle.goto(-50,0)
     turtle.write(str(spacePress) + "/" + str(spacePressAmt) + " presses", font=("Arial", 10, "normal"))
 ```
-We want an if statement to make sure we are playing Game 1.
-If we are, then we are incrementing the spacePress amount, updating the end variable, and telling the user how much of the way they are on the space count.
+- We want an if statement to make sure we are playing Game 1.
+- If we are, then increment the `spacePress` amount by one.
+This keeps track of the amount of times the space bar is pressed.
+- Also, update the `end` integer to get the current time.
+This will be useful if the user ends up finishing the game.
+- Go to a specified position and tell the user how much of the way they are to `spacePressAmt`.

 #### Ending the Game

+This code goes within the `space` function and if statement and right under what we just wrote.
 ```csharp
 def space():
   #What we already wrote would be here.